Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/interface-tweaks.md

 Here you can enable verbose startup, shutdown, logon, and logoff status messages so you can have more insight into exactly what's happening in each process.

-Atlas keeps them enabled by default to prevent confusion, but you can enable them by running `Enable Verbose Messages.reg`.
+Atlas keeps them disabled by default to prevent confusion, but you can enable them by running `Enable Verbose Messages.reg`.

 ## :material-animation: Visual Effects (Animations)